UK and EU seek to quell post-Brexit derivatives hiatus fears, but race is on

 - Daily breaking news alert sent by email

 - A print copy of Creditflux

 If you currently have a free trial, you will see this message when you try to view articles older than 30 days.

-- Distressed specialists spy opportunities in US mid market 5 days ago
+- Distressed specialists monitor weaknesses in direct lending 20 days ago

 - Danish pension fund eyes niche credit opportunities 20 days ago